Annamalai-Subramani/Concrete_Compressive_Strength_Prediction/README.md

 ## Dataset

-The dataset used for this project is [Concrete Compressive Strength Data](link_to_dataset).
+The dataset used for this project is [Concrete Compressive Strength Data].
 It includes various features such as cement, water, and aggregates proportions, which are used to predict the compressive strength.

 ## Project Structure